Report: Christmas Day terror plot for San Francisco stopped by FBI

-A former Marine accused of supporting a Christmas Day terror attack at San Francisco's Pier 39 popular tourist destination was schedule to appear in a Fresno courtroom Friday, according to the Justice Department.
+(KGTV) - A former Camp Pendleton Marine accused of supporting a Christmas Day terror attack at San Francisco's Pier 39 popular tourist destination was schedule to appear in a Fresno courtroom Friday, according to the Justice Department.

 A confidential source alerted the FBI to a Facebook account Jameson ran, agents said.